 - You'll usually work in a hospital consultation room, although it's possible to work in universities in a research or teaching role.
 You'll need to enjoy working as part of a healthcare team and feel comfortable working with patients who may be in distress.

 - Jobs are available in hospitals throughout the UK.

-- You won't usually have to travel, but may need to visit other hospitals or clinics.
+- Once qualified, you won't usually have to travel, but may need to visit other hospitals or clinics.
 At a senior level, however, you'll be expected to travel to local and national meetings and events, to provide training and give presentations.

 - Audiology is a rapidly developing field as the number of people suffering from significant hearing loss increases.

-The STP is a three-year, full-time, workplace-based training programme and during this time you'll be employed in a fixed-term salaried post in audiology.
+If successful, you'll be employed by an NHS Trust (or in some cases by an NHS private partner or private healthcare provider) as a trainee clinical scientist on a fixed-term contract for the duration of the programme and paid a salary.
 The first year of training is spent on rotation in a range of settings before specialising in years two and three.
-Training includes study for an approved and accredited Masters degree specialising in neurosensory sciences.
+Training includes fully funded part-time study for an approved and accredited Masters degree specialising in neurosensory sciences.

 If you don't already have a degree, you can apply for the NHS Practitioner Training Programme (PTP), which provides undergraduate training that leads to a BSc (Hons) Healthcare Science (Audiology).
 Courses are full time, usually three years, and include at least 50 weeks of workplace-based training in the NHS.
 After graduation you can apply to enter the NHS in a healthcare science practitioner role or choose to apply for the STP.